 During the “silly season” that we are in with Presidential primaries, pontificating, and posturing, you often hear about one or another political party’s efforts to increase their reach to new constituencies referred to as them having a “Big Tent.”
 However, those are generally just words and platitudes aimed at securing votes.
 While I believe planning’s “Big Tent” is much more genuine, we still have work to do.
 It is important that we not only welcome inclusivity in planning but encourage, nurture, and create opportunities for inclusion as well.

 Broadening our reach and providing meaningful opportunities for everyone to be involved in planning is firmly embedded in the American Institute of Certified Planners (AICP) Code of Ethics and Professional Conduct.
-Whether you are AICP certified or not, the tenets espoused within the Code are applicable to all members of SCAPA, board and commission members, and planning staff.
+Whether you are AICP certified or not, the tenets espoused within the Code are applicable to all members of APA South Carolina, board and commission members, and planning staff.
 The Code’s “Principles to Which We Aspire” offer many standards that speak of planning’s desired inclusiveness.
 A sampling include: